Tomb of the Leopards

 The Tomb of the Leopards (Italian: Tomba dei leopardi) is an Etruscan burial chamber so called for the confronted leopards painted above a banquet scene.
 The tomb is located within the Necropolis of Monterozzi, near Tarquinia, Lazio, Italy, and dates to around 470–450 BC.
-The painting is one of the best-preserved murals of Tarquinia, and is known for "its lively coloring, and its animated depictions rich with gestures," and is influenced by the Greek-Attic art of the first quarter of the fifth century BC.
+The painting is one of the best-preserved murals of Tarquinia, and is known for "its lively coloring, and its animated depictions rich with gestures."
+The subject matter is influenced by the Greek-Attic art of the first quarter of the fifth century BC.
 This Attic influence extends to the very figures of leopards being a main aspect of the fresco.

 Artistic Depiction

+Leopards

+The Etruscan environment at this time did not include leopards as members of the local ecosystem.
+Lions and leopards, both commonly referenced in Etruscan artwork as seen in the Tomb of the Lionesses, were likely rarely seen in Etruria.
+The forms and representations seen are thought to have come from Greek interpretations of hunting leopards popularized in Egypt.

+Banqueters

 The banqueters are "elegantly dressed" male-female couples attended by two nude boys carrying serving implements.
-The women are depicted as fair-skinned and the men as dark, in keeping with the gender conventions established in Archaic Greece, Ancient Near East and Ancient Egypt.
+This scene is known as a conjugal symposium, with both men and women included in the banquet.
+The women are depicted with fair skin and the men with a darker complexion, in keeping with the gender conventions established in Archaic Greece, Ancient Near East and Ancient Egypt.
 The arrangement of the three couples prefigures the triclinium of Roman dining.
+Scholarly controversy surrounded this particular banquet scene with some arguing the women represented were hetaira or courtesans, with other more recent scholars arguing they are equal free women.

+Musician Scene

 Musicians are pictured on the walls to the left and right of the banquet.
-On the right, a komos of wreathed figures and musicians approaches the banquet; on the left, six musicians and giftbearers appear in a more stately procession.
+On the right, a komos of wreathed figures and musicians approach the banquet; on the left, six musicians and gift bearers appear in a statelier procession.
+The musicians carry an aulos and a chelys lyra, both of which are commonly depicted in tandem during Etruscan banquet and funerary scenes.
+Because of the materiality of these instruments, most being made of bone or wood, the majority of archeological evidence comes through scenes like this one.
+Along with the musicians, one of the figures is thought to be a eulogizer, singing is consistent with various Etruscan tombs.